October 6, 2022

 Here is how to send a push notification in a way that benefits your business’s bottom line.

 The best way to pique users’ interest is to write short-form content with trigger words.
 Here is the kind of language that will get users excited:

 Of course, you won’t be able to go beyond a limit on the number of characters.
 But perhaps it’s not worth extending your message up to the limit.

 Integrate your push notification strategy into a broader marketing strategy.
 This means being consistent and omnipresent in push notifications, social media alerts, text messages, email promotions, and even your offline channels like leaflets and store banners.

 For a notification strategy, the most helpful way to segment your users is by purchase and usage frequency.
 And depending on which category a user falls into – heavy, medium, light, or interested – they will receive a different message in their push.

-In our experience, behavioral segmentation can help identify your dormant customers and return 20% to 55% reactivation triggers.
+Behavioral segmentation can help to identify your dormant customers.
+Our experience shows that you can return from 20% to 55% of inactive customers by correctly configuring reactivation triggers.